 Professor Launder read Mechanical Engineering at Imperial College receiving the Bramwell Medal for graduating at the head of the class.
 He then obtained his master's and doctoral degrees at the Massachusetts Institute of Technology (MIT) for experimental research on boundary layers.
 He rejoined Imperial College in 1964 to serve for 12 years on the faculty as lecturer and then Reader in Fluid Mechanics.
 He was appointed Professor of Mechanical Engineering at the University of California, Davis in 1976 where he stayed four years until he accepted the Headship of the Thermo-Fluids Division at UMIST.

 While retaining his interests in fundamental turbulence modelling, much of his time nowadays is taken up in preparing biographical matter and in editorial work.
-He was Editor-in-Chief of the International J. Heat & Fluid Flow for 25 years from 1987 and currently serves as a member of the editorial board of Proc.
+He was Editor-in-Chief of the International J. Heat & Fluid Flow for 25 years from 1987 and currently serves as a member of the editorial boards of Proc.
 Roy.
 Soc.
-A and Bigraphical Memoirs of Fellows of the Royal Society.
+A and Biographical Memoirs of Fellows of the Royal Society.